MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/deployment-samples.md

 ---
 # Deployment samples

-For each deployment sample in the WebView2Samples repo, there's an article in the regular docs, as well as a Readme, directory, and solution file in the repo.
+For each deployment sample in the WebView2Samples repo, there's an article in the regular docs, as well as a Readme, directory, and (if appropriate) a project file in the repo.

 | Article | Sample |
 |---|---|